Shane’s Fourth Court Experience

 Shane’s Military Service

 Shane, like his father and both of his grandfathers, recognized the importance of service to our nation.
 After becoming a lawyer, he joined the United States Air Force.
-He is currently a Captain in the United States Air Force Reserves, working as an Assistant Staff Judge Advocate General.
-In that capacity, Shane has served as a military prosecutor in court martial proceedings and as a legal advisor to commanders.
-He has also provided legal assistance to military, civilian, dependant, and retiree personnel from all branches of service.
+He is currently a Major in the United States Air Force Reserves, working as an Assistant Staff Judge Advocate General.
+In that capacity, Shane has served as a military prosecutor in court martial proceedings, a legal advisor to commanders, and most recently as a disability counsel representing service members who are going through the disability evaluation process.
+He has also provided legal assistance to military, civilian, dependent, and retiree personnel from all branches of service.

 Shane is married with children.
 He met his wife, Kim, while they were both working as attorneys at the 4th Court of Appeals.
 Kim and Shane have two young children, Quinn and Sawyer.

 He enjoys helping his children raise show animals for their Kendall County 4-H projects and spending time with his family raising farm animals, hunting, and fishing on the family’s Hill Country ranch.

 In addition, Shane enjoys training mixed martial arts and muay thai kickboxing.
 He is also a small business owner (unrelated to his law practice).
 Shane has been a volunteer for multiple organizations within his Kendall County, Texas community, including serving as a member on Congressman Chip Roy’s TX-21 Veteran’s Advisory Council and the Zoning Board of Adjustment for the City of Fair Oaks Ranch.